 - In "The Power of Three", while he's waiting for one of the mysterious cubes to do something, he decides do odd chores around Amy and Rory's house, plays keepie-uppie with a football to 5 million, cooks dinner and paints the fence.
 After all that, he discovers to his horror that the time it takes before he runs out of things to do and goes crazy with boredom... is one hour.

-- He does a similar thing in "The Bells of St John", while waiting for Clara to wake up.
+- He does a similar thing in "The Bells of Saint John", while waiting for Clara to wake up.
 He tinkers with the spoonhead robot, alphabetises the kitchen cupboards, fixes the rattling noise in the washing machine, optimizes the shrubbery's photosynthesis, and reassembles (or invents) the disassembled quadricycle in the garage.
-(Presumably it was just two regular bicycles he welded together.)

 - The Fall and Rise of Reginald Perrin: Reggie is being driven mad by his routine.
 Especially the season-spanning routine of destroying everything he's ever created.

 - The modern TV version of Sherlock Holmes has a need for intellectual stimulation that strongly brings to mind a drug addict's desire for the stimulant of their choice, and repeatedly goes to dangerous lengths in order to avoid becoming bored - a trait he shares with his arch-nemesis, Moriarty.
 However, possibly as a means to complement Sherlock, this particular version of John Watson is heavily hinted to be an adrenaline addict and a thrill-seeker.